ethereum/ethereum-org-website/src/content/developers/docs/data-and-analytics/block-explorers/index.md

 ## Block explorers {#block-explorers}

-- [Etherscan](https://etherscan.io/) – a block explorer you can use to fetch data for Ethereum mainnet, Ropsten Testnet, Kovan Testnet, Rinkeby Testnet, and Goerli Testnet.
+- [Etherscan](https://etherscan.io/) – a block explorer you can use to fetch data for Ethereum Mainnet, Ropsten Testnet, Kovan Testnet, Rinkeby Testnet, and Goerli Testnet.
 - [Blockscout](https://blockscout.com/) – focusses on the following networks:
   - xDai – a clever combination of MakerDAO's DAI stablecoin and POA's sidechain and tokenbridge technology.
   - POA – A sidechain and autonomous network secured by a group of trusted validators.
 All validators on the network are United States notaries, and their information is publicly available.